lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-1.rst

 **1. Log in to the Portal Aspect of the RSP.**
 Log in to the Rubin Science Platform, and select the Portal aspect.
-There, go to the Portal's "General TAP" tab, and switch to the UI interface.
+There, go to the Portal's "Mult-archive TAP" tab, and switch to the UI interface.
-If the "General TAP" tab is not available click on the "hamburger" icon on the upper left, and click on the "General TAP" entry.
+If the "Mult-archive TAP" tab is not available click on the "hamburger" icon on the upper left, and click on the "Mult-archive TAP" entry.
 This will result in an additional tab on top.

 **2. Select the appropriate table and enter the image coordinates.**